rphardy/JHU_5RepRes/PA2_stormdata.md

 ![](PA2_stormdata_files/figure-html/health_data_results-1.png)<!-- -->

 Figure 1.
 Fatality against injury counts over the date span of the selected data (Jan 1996 to November 2011).
 Plot **A**:  top 10 events by injury and fatality are shown on their measured scale.
 Events causing death and injury are correlated, with 12 events comprising the top ten lists.
 Tornado, Excessive heat and flash flooding are the most deadly by fatality count over approx. 16 years.
 Tornado, flood, and excessive heat cause the greatest injury.
-Plot **B**: The same data, plotted on the log_10 scale, better displaying the impact of the lower-ranked events comprising the top 10 lists.
+Plot **B**: The same data, plotted on the log_10 scale, better displaying the relative impact of the lower-ranked events comprising the top 10 lists.

 ### Economic Outcomes